FDC: 24 (4 covers with 1 stamp each x 6 different postmarks),

-The woolly mammoths were perfectly adapted to life in the harsh conditions of a cold climate of North Europe and North America.
+The Woolly Mammoths were perfectly adapted to life in the harsh conditions of the cold climate of North Europe and North America.

-Their characteristic feature was a dense coat.
+One of their characteristic features was a dense coat.
 According to the excavated remains, they lived in family groups of 10-30 individuals, just like modern elephants.

 Compared to modern elephants, mammoths had a more massive body, shorter legs, longer hair, smaller ears and long curved tusks;

-the latter could serve the mammoth to get food in the winter from under the snow.
+the latter could serve the mammoth to obtain food in the winter from under the snow.
 [R4]

-There are many Mammoth fossils and even entire mummified bodies found in Siberia region of Russia.
+There are many Mammoth fossils and even entire mummified carcasses found in the Siberian region of Russia.

-The earliest paleontological research of Mammoth's bones and tusks made
+The earliest paleontological research on the bones and tusks of mammoths was done by

-In 1720, Tatishchev was sent to the Ural moutaints as the head of the Siberian mountain
+In 1720, Tatishchev was sent to the Ural Mountains

-factories.
-As he arrived, he start to collect folklore stories about misterious animal - mammoth.
+As he arrived, he started to collect folklore stories about a mysterious animal - mammoth.